patternfly/patternfly/src/patternfly/components/Table/docs/code.md

 Role="grid":
-Applying `role="grid"` to tables enhances keyboard navigation.
-We recommend applying `role="grid"` to all tables, however, in mobile viewports, this can cause unexpected interaction.
-Therefore, for mobile accessible devices, it is recommended that `role="grid"` be removed.
+Applying `role="grid"` to tables enhances keyboard navigation for desktop viewports.
+We recommend applying `role="grid"` to all non-expandabled tables, however, in mobile viewports, this can cause an unexpected interaction.
+Therefore, for mobile devices, it is recommended that `role="grid"` be removed.

 ## Accessibility